 GC2Y courses are available to sophomores at Georgia College.
-Students who fail to complete a GC2Y course as a sophomore will only be permitted to register for GC2Y sections in future semesters after sophomores have had an opportunity to register.
+Students who fail to complete a GC2Y course as a sophomore will only be permitted to register for GC2Y sections in future semesters after rising sophomores have had an opportunity to register.

 Each GC2Y class includes a “fourth hour”, which may consist of an additional course meeting time each week, several longer course meetings scattered throughout the semester, or even a weekend activity.
 Each day the class will meet is listed on the semester course schedule.
 Students should review each of these days carefully when planning their course schedules, as these additional meeting times are considered regular class sessions.